micmejia/bible-dump/AMPC/Jeremiah/Jer 52.md

-And his allowance, a continual one, was given him by the king of Babylon, a portion according to his requirements until the day of his death, [^d]all the days of his life.
+And his allowance, a continual one, was given him by the king of Babylon, a portion according to his requirements until the day of his death, all the days of his life.